-In Australia job search, if you want your job application to be taken seriously you have to consider all national differences.
-Australia job search requires more than just the obvious Australia CV and Australia cover letter writing and translation.
+In an Australian job search, if you want your job application to be taken seriously you have to consider all national differences.
+An Australian job search requires more than just the obvious Australia CV and Australia cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you decided to find jobs in Australia.

-Do not underestimate the big impact the Australia job search can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the big impact the Australian job search can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Most visits to Australia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Australian authorities have carried out a number of investigations and operations against terrorist networks.